graphitical/vtp_lithophane/README.md

 * Image import and display
 * (Planned) G-code generation for VTP lithophanes
-* (Planned) 3D preview of the toolpath using Polyscope
+* (Planned) 3D preview of the toolpath using PyVista
 * (Planned) Configurable processing settings

 ## Installation